From Hong Kong Skylines to Singapore Shores

 "Marble Da Nang" refers to the Marble Mountains (Ngu Hanh Son), a cluster of five limestone and marble peaks located near Da Nang, Vietnam, so a stop at one of the many marble statue, vases, and figurines stores is interesting.
 From there, stop at My Khe Beach.
 This was a favorite military recreation spot during the war and became world famous through the television series in the USA (China Beach, now called Da Nang Beach).

-Onward to Hoi An, a great small town with lots of wooden buildings, charm, and shops.
-Our visit to Hoi An was almost a shopping tour, purchasing a marble vase, silk scarves, a tailored men’s sports coat, and embroidered pictures.
+Onward to Hoi An, a charming small town with numerous wooden buildings, shops, and a great atmosphere.
+Our visit to Hoi An was almost a shopping tour, purchasing a marble vase, silk scarves, a tailored men’s sports coat in 3 hours, and embroidered pictures.
 Lots of great shops selling Made in Vietnam merchandise.
+Lunch was at Banh Mi Phuong, a banh mi sandwich shop, a hot spot made popular by Anthony Bourdain.
+Banh Mi Sandwiches - think poboys with a choice of stuffings, the most popular pork & pate.